OISF/suricata/.github/PULL_REQUEST_TEMPLATE.md

 ### Provide values to any of the below to override the defaults.

-- To use an LibHTP, Suricata-Verify or Suricata-Update pull request, link to the pull request in the respective `_BRANCH` variable.
+- To use a Suricata-Verify or Suricata-Update pull request, link to the pull request in the respective `_BRANCH` variable.
 - Leave unused overrides blank or remove.